Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

 ### Running the script

-After you've added the values outlined above, to `config.json`, you're ready to run the script again.
+After you've added the values outlined above, to `config.json`, you're ready to run the `run.sh` script again.

 While running the script the second time, you will be asked to log in once, and maybe twice.